We work to keep children safe in Education

 - Mrs Houston-Kypta – Safeguarding Designated Governor

-We can help young people with all kinds of things like:
+It’s important to remember you are not alone.
+There is support and help for young people with all kinds of things like:

 - Emotional health